gaps-closure/gaps-closure.github.io/container_deployment.md

 ```

 ## Demo: ERI 2020 Examples 1-3
 Navigate to the desired example and launch VSCode.
-VSCode will prompt user to load the `closure` containerized environment:
+VSCode will prompt user to load the `closuredev` containerized environment:

 For example1:
 ```